26th IUPAC International Conference on Chemistry Education

 Responding to 21st century imperatives in chemistry education

-Prof. Elizabeth Mavhunga is a teacher educator and an NRF-rated researcher in Chemistry Education based at the School of Education, Wits University, South Africa.
+Professor Elizabeth Mavhunga is a teacher educator and an NRF-rated researcher in Chemistry Education based at the School of Education, Wits University, South Africa.
 She teaches Chemistry and Methodology courses across undergraduate and postgraduate levels and has held several positions of leadership in the School including heading the School’s research portfolio.
-Her research is embedded within her teaching practice, focussing on developing professional teacher knowledge for teaching science topics through the theoretical construct of Topic Specific Pedagogical Content knowledge (TSPCK) which she elucidated in 2013.
+Her research is embedded within her teaching practice, focusing on developing professional teacher knowledge for teaching science topics through the theoretical construct of Topic Specific Pedagogical Content knowledge (TSPCK) which she elucidated in 2013.
 TSPCK has since been employed widely locally and internationally, and its inclusion in the conceptualization of the refined consensus PCK model (2019) has been widely endorsed.
 Prof Mavhunga has now extended her research into the digital realm, where she explores the development of pre-service teachers’ TSPCK in digital teaching contexts.
 Her research work is driven by the need to fast-track the development of agile and digitally knowledgeable science teachers who will deliver high quality science lessons in both traditional and virtual classroom contexts.
 Prof Mavhunga is a recipient of several NRF research grants, and has received two prestigious research awards by the science education professional bodies: SAARMSTE and SACI.
 She has graduated many postgraduate students, and authored several book chapters and journal articles in accredited publications.

 |Assistant Professor Gautam Bhattacharrya||Missouri State University|